Dear MendMeShop,

 Avoid too much too soon

 Following a knee injury, give your body an opportunity to build up its endurance.
 Progress through exercises gradually and work slowly when increasing the load or intensity.
-Allow your body adequate time to recover after exercise to repair any soft tissue damage that may have occurred.
-You can use an Inferno Wrap or ultrasound therapy for more complete and faster repair.
+Allow your body adequate time to recover after exercise to repair any soft tissue damage that may have occurred; in cases where some damage or swelling has occurred, use a Cold Compress or Ice Pack as soon as you can.
+It is recommended to use a Knee TShellz Wrap® before undergoing stretching or work routines that will put stress on the injury, as Circulatory Boost is known to increase soft tissue elasticity and will increase your chances of preventing a re-injury.

 Meniscus: Quick Links